Har1337master/Telling-Stories-with-Data-Portfolio/finalproject.md

 ## The data

 The data comes from the faculty evaluation database that stores all the faculty evaluations from across CMU’s many different schools since 2008.
-It can be found at this website: https://wwwh3.smartevals.com/reporting/StudentsSeeResults.aspx.
+It can be found at this [website](https://wwwh3.smartevals.com/reporting/StudentsSeeResults.aspx).
 The specific data I’m using is a cleaned up, filtered version of this very large dataset that includes only courses from the HCI department and only courses 2015 onwards due to a different system of tracking how many hours were spent on the course before 2015.
 As METALS’ first year was in 2013, the loss of data is minimal due to the previous problem.
 The specific variables I’ll potentially use from the evaluation are year the course was taught, course ID, professor teaching the course, response rate, number of hours per week needed for class, and overall  rating.
 Variables thrown out include section number and all the specific rating questions.
 These are all too detailed and will likely have little information gain for the reader compared to the trouble it will be to comprehend the extra information.

 ## Method and medium